 In general, freelance healthcare professionals make about $100 to $400 an hour, depending on specialty.
 Nomad Health currently has several thousand doctors as users and is working with over 400 healthcare facilities in 14 states.
 The site’s onboarding and verification process take only a minute or two online, then users can immediately apply for jobs.

 If You’re an Attorney: UpCounsel

-UpCounsel is an online marketplace for legal services geared towards entrepreneurs and startup businesses, but it also places attorneys to handle overflow or specialized work.
-There were about 2,000 job postings last month, and the company says that number is rising fast.
-About 20,000 lawyers are currently members, and they get access to document collaboration software (like e-signature) and UpCounsel’s billing platform (which comes with a payment guarantee).
+UpCounsel is an online marketplace for legal services geared toward entrepreneurs and startup businesses, but it also places attorneys to handle overflow or specialized work.
+In a month's time, there were about 2,000 job postings, and the company says that number is rising fast.
+About 20,000 lawyers are currently members, and they get access to document collaboration software, such as e-signature, and UpCounsel’s billing platform, which comes with a payment guarantee.
 The top 10 lawyers on the platform earned about $250,000 on average in 2016.

 After you sign up and provide documentation proving you’re active and in good standing, approval time ranges from 24 hours to a couple of weeks.